 - The first meeting of the Working Group was conducted on Saturday, 12th May.
 Excellent progress is being made.
 There was good representation from the Young family, the YMCA, the SCA and the broader community and general agreement on general aims and directions.
 The Historical Society could not be represented but there have already been exchanges of information between the Society and the other parties.
 Two of the local residents were former campers at Camp Buxton.

-- Next Meeting is planned for: 2.00pm Saturday, June 16th at the Shoreham Community Hall.
+- Next Public Meeting is planned for: 2.00pm Saturday, August 4th at the Shoreham Community Hall.
+The Friends Working Group proposes to formalise the association of friends:

 The Common - We’re making The Common safer - and much greener!